|

-The lead up to the first downunder concert was met with a buzz to say
+The lead up to the first downunder concert in 17 years was met with a buzz to say

 the least.